-He does nothing towards reform when at one minute past eleven on Sunday, and twenty-nine minutes to one on ordinary nights, he is unable by law to buy anything to drink.
+He does nothing towards reform when at one minute past eleven on Sunday, one minute past twelve on Saturday, and twenty-nine minutes to one on ordinary nights, he is unable by law to buy anything to drink.

 He pays his money day after day for a seat in a train, and cheerfully stands for the whole journey home, hanging perilously to a strap or hat rack, packed closer than the Humane Society (to which perhaps he contributes) would allow any one to pack creatures who lack immortal souls.